HSHKZ/holbertonschool-zero_day/README.md

 4. Resolve merge conflicts: If there are conflicts during the merge, Git will prompt you to resolve them manually by editing the conflicting files.

-5. Delete a branch:
+5. Delete a branch / Supprimer une branche:

 Once a branch is no longer needed, you can delete it using:

 git branch -d <branch_name>

-## Collaboration on Git
+## Collaboration on Git / Collaboration sur Git

 When working on a project with multiple contributors: